pfsense/docs/source/usermanager/index.rst

 to services such as captive portal all the way up to being a full administrator account.

-Users can be managed locally on the firewall or pfSense softeare can utilize RADIUS and LDAP authentication sources.
+Users can be managed locally on the firewall or pfSense software can utilize RADIUS and LDAP authentication sources.

 .. toctree::